NathanDean/fuzzy-logic/docs/manualTesting.md

 - Passed

+## Describes: User attempts multiple clicks on Login button

+### Expect: Form to be disabled after first click
+- Passed

-## Describes: User attempts to login from two different browseres simultaneously
+## Describes: User attempts to login from two different browsers simultaneously

 ### Expect: Form to be submitted in each browser
 - Passed